xemul/cylang/README.md

 exception that it results in a new collection and return from the commands block doesn't abort the conversion.

+The `!%` token is re-declare one.
+It works like the `!` one, but unlike it, the `!%` results in the old value of the symbol being declared.
+If th symbol didn't exist before, the result is NOVALUE.
+When evaluating the velue for the new symbol the cursor is available and points to the symbol's old value.
+E.g. the `! x !% y + _ 1` is equivalent to C `x = y++`.

 ## Launching

 The `cyvm` binary syntax is